 Beautiful Signs for a Better Planet

-We work hard to make every Green Dot Sign™ order impeccable, but nobody’s perfect.
-If your sign is not quite right we’ll provide a remake or refund within 30 days of purchase.
+We work hard to make every Green Dot Sign® order impeccable, but nobody’s perfect.
+If your sign is not quite right, we’ll provide a remake or refund within 30 days of purchase.

-Samples are made with the exact same material and methods as our production signs and include all standard colors on the back.
-The sample sign face has a random pictogram with lettering and braille.
+Samples are made with the exact same materials and manufacturing method as our ready to order ADA compliant signs.
+Samples include all standard colors on the back.
+Each sample sign face has a random pictogram with raised lettering and braille.

 Sample kits are $50 to cover up-front material and shipping costs and enable our team to provide exceptional customer service.
 Order a sample through our Ready to Order Signs page.

 We use real aspen timber, so each sign varies by nature.
 Wood grain and dimensions vary slightly from piece to piece.
-You may also see minor variations in the depth of wood (around 0.10″), as we work it to a super fine finish.
+You may also see minor variations in the depth of wood (around 0.1″), because it is sanded to a super fine finish.

-Green Dot Sign™ craftspeople are trained to look for attractive wood features in order to ensure ADA-compliance and maximize beauty.
+Green Dot Sign® craftspeople are trained to look for attractive wood features in order to ensure ADA compliance and maximize beauty.

-Yes, we love making custom signs for directories, front desks, and other interior office building purposes!
+Yes, we love making custom signs for directories, front desks, and other interior design purposes!

-Custom signs can include various text, logos, stains, woods, shapes, edge profiles, or decorative elements.
-For more information, check out our Custom Signs page.
+Custom signs can include varied texts, logos, stains, woods, shapes, edge profiles, or decorative elements.
+For more information, check out our Custom ADA Signs page.

 If you would like a custom sign sample, message us with what you have in mind.

-As Green Dot Sign™ grows we are excited to construct our own green building and are committed to continuous improvement.
-If you have suggestions on how our signs can be more green, we’d love to hear from you!
+As Green Dot Sign® grows we are excited to construct our own green building and are committed to continuous improvement.
+If you have suggestions on how our signs can be more green, we’d love to hear from you.

-Green Dot Sign™ uses Forest Stewardship Council® (FSC®) 100% wood and we are chain of custody certified.
-As a permanently installed product our signs can contribute to U.S. Green Building Council’s (USGBC) Leadership in Energy and Environmental Design (LEED) credits.
+Yes!
+As a permanently installed product our ADA signs and wayfinding systems can contribute to U.S. Green Building Council’s (USGBC) Leadership in Energy and Environmental Design (LEED®) building certification credits.

-Green Dot signs are made of a wood base and non-toxic additive manufacturing material for the lettering, braille, and pictograms.
+Most Green Dot signs are made of a wood sign base and non-toxic additive manufacturing material for lettering, braille, and pictograms.
 We use real wood because it is strong, renewable, biodegradable, and stores carbon.
-Our standard products are made of aspen from the Upper Peninsula of Michigan (the UP).
+Our ready to order ADA signs are made of aspen from the Upper Peninsula of Michigan (the UP).
 UP aspen has a white tone, facilitating visual contrast with a wide range of colors.

 Aspen is rizomatic, meaning it grows like asparagus, sending shoots underground that then grow into trees.
 Aspen tree trunks do not grow as wide as many other species.
 You’ll notice that most of our boards are edge glued, meaning that more then one piece is glued together to make the board.
 This lets us get more usable wood from each tree.